beyondcode/tailwindcss-jit-cdn/README.md

 ```

 > In the example above, the TailwindCSS JIT CDN will only observe and modify elements inside of the `app` element.
 This might be helpful for page speed, user experience, or a few other scenarios.

+💡 Have ideas for options you would like to see, let us know.

 ## Credits